abrarr21/nvim-configs/README.md

-Certainly!
-Here's a sample README.md file you can include in your repository to provide information about your neovim (nvim) configuration for beginners:
 Neovim Configuration for Beginners

 Welcome to this repository containing Neovim (nvim) configurations tailored for beginners.
 This setup aims to provide a starting point for those new to Neovim, offering a clean and comprehensible configuration.